 - In Accelerated Math Instructional Practice, teachers select Plan Assignments and choose the class or group, students, and time period to work with.
 For detailed instructions on how to plan and create assignments, see Planning Assignments.

 If you have not yet set up instructional groups for the class, you can select Manage Groups at the top of the page to create groups (if the button is available).
-Accelerated Math Instructional Practice can use groups created from this page or in Planner or Math Dashboard.
+Accelerated Math Instructional Practice can use groups created from this page or in Planner or Math Dashboard/Reports.
 For more information, see Groups in Accelerated Math Instructional Practice.

 - Note the Placement Level for the class or groups.
-This is from the students' latest testing (if available) and typical growth over time, and it determines the suggested skills.
+This is from the students' latest Star Math test (if available) and typical growth over time, and it determines the suggested skills.
 For more information, click on the right side of the Select Skills to Practice page.